RobinMeneust/J2EE_school_project/README.md

   1. `mvn clean package`
      <br><br>
 - If you have other errors, try to remove all the images, containers and volumes in Docker Desktop and run `docker-compose up -d` again.

+## Documentation

+1. Generate the documentation: `mvn javadoc:jar`
+2. Go to target/apidocs and open index.html in a web browser

 ## Authors

 - Theo Gandy